libcpr/docs/advanced-usage.md

 It should be noted that interceptors can make changes to the session object that is later passed to the proceed function and can thus fundamentally change the request.
 Of course, the returned response object can also be modified.

 In addition, interceptors can even change the http method of the request by passing the proceed method another parameter of the enum type `cpr::Interceptor::ProceedHttpMethod`.
 The parameter required for download requests is also simply passed to the proceed method.
-For example we can implement an interceptor which changes the request method to `HEAD`:
+For example, we can implement an interceptor which changes the request method to `HEAD`:

 {% raw %}
 ```c++